-While more than a few indie racers do exist, honestly, there aren’t that many truly great ones.
-Only ones that come to mind are Little Racers STREET and Nitronic Rush; the latter of which is not only 100% free, but also got a spiritual successor recently.
+While more than a few indie racers do exist, there aren’t that many truly great ones.
+Those that immediately come to mind are Little Racers STREET and Nitronic Rush; the latter of which is not only 100% free but also got a spiritual successor recently.
 After a quick glance, it seems Distance has taken everything that made its precursor great and… well, added to it!
 Time to hit the neon-bathed track once more.

 Now, before I get started, let me make something perfectly clear: Distance is currently in beta state, meaning that a lot can – and probably will – change between now and the fabled version 1.0.
 Chances are stuff will also be broken, the game is likely crash-prone, content’s missing, and so on.
 You should know the drill by now – Early Access ain’t exactly a new thing, just like public alphas/betas in general.

 That said, there is still fun to be had with the current build (beta 3297), and heck, the darn thing even has Steam Workshop support!
-Plenty of user-made content available already too, which is just plain awesome for early adopters.
-Game is playable after all, and it seems a lot are doing just that, based on the amount (120 at the time of writing) user reviews on its Steam page.
+Plenty of user-made content is available already too, which is just plain awesome for early adopters.
+The game is playable after all, and it seems a lot are doing just that, based on the amount (120 at the time of writing) of user reviews on its Steam page.